-The primary work location is the Conservation Sudbury office, 401-199 Larch Street, Sudbury.
+The primary work location is the Conservation Sudbury office, 401-199 Larch Street, Sudbury, Ontario.

 35 hours per week, Monday to Friday.
-Limited field work, travel, evening and weekend work may be required at certain times.
+Regular field work in or near the City of Greater Sudbury is required.
+Travel, evening and weekend work may be required at certain times.

 TO APPLY: Applicants are invited to submit a resume and cover letter clearly demonstrating how the eligibility requirements have been met.
 Contact information for three professional references must be included.
-Proof of graduation from post-secondary institution(s) may be requested.
+Proof of professional certifications and/or graduation from post-secondary institution(s) may be requested.

-Applications must be submitted by e-mail only to NDCA@ConservationSudbury.ca by 11:59 PM on Sunday, July 28, 2019.
-Watershed Planner must be the leading words in the subject line of the e-mail.
+Applications must be submitted by e-mail only to NDCA@ConservationSudbury.ca by 11:59 PM on Sunday, December 22, 2019.
+Regulations Officer must be the leading words in the subject line of the e-mail.

-All applicants will receive an auto-reply e-mail confirming receipt.
+All applicants will receive an e-mail reply confirming receipt.
 Conservation Sudbury is an inclusive workplace and welcomes applications from people with disabilities; accommodations are available upon request.